papermoonio/papermoonio.github.io/papermoon-docs/style-guide/formatting-organization/notes-and-notices.md

 - [**Custom title**](https://squidfunk.github.io/mkdocs-material/reference/admonitions/#changing-the-title){target=\_blank} - add a quoted string containing valid markdown after the type qualifier to create a custom title for your admonition.
 The following example updates the `tip` admonition with a custom title:

     ``` markdown
-    !!! tip "Basic Attention Token based on few"
+    !!! tip "Basic attention token based on few"

         Lorem ipsum dolor sit amet, IOTA cut off a hot wallet, but Golem allowed a robust volume although ERC20 token standard returns lots of ledger.
 Since Cardano detected some automated arbitrage in the pump and dump, it built few dormant dolphin.
     ```

     If you need a custom admonition title, considered whether adding a heading and copy to the body of your page would be a better way to communicate the message.

-- [**No title**](https://squidfunk.github.io/mkdocs-material/reference/admonitions/#removing-the-title){target=\_blank} - add an empty string after the type qualifier to omit the title and icon completely.
-This option should rarely be used when creating messaging admonitions.
-The following example updates the `tip` admonition to remove the title:

-    ``` markdown
-    !!! tip ""

-        Lorem ipsum dolor sit amet, IOTA cut off a hot wallet, but Golem allowed a robust volume although ERC20 token standard returns lots of ledger.
-Since Cardano detected some automated arbitrage in the pump and dump, it built few dormant dolphin.
-    ```
+Custom admonition titles should use sentence case.

 ## Use Layout Admonitions